 If you are unable to meet educational costs on your own, financial assistance is available to those who qualify.
 The American College of Healthcare and Technology Financial Aid Department can explain several tuition financing options, including federal and state grants and loans.

 Our team will help you from start to finish with understanding your financial aid options.

 To apply for financial aid under the federal programs listed below, a student needs to complete and submit a Free Application For Federal Student Aid either online, by PDF or by paper.

-A-Technical College is designated as an eligible institution by the U.S. Department of Education (“DOE”) for participation in the following federal financial aid programs:
+American College of Healthcare and Technology is designated as an eligible institution by the U.S. Department of Education (“DOE”) for participation in the following federal financial aid programs:

 - Grants – Financial Aid that doesn’t have to be repaid (unless, for example, you withdraw from school and owe a refund)